Tigrou59/Python-Docker/README.md

-**A quickly Python's environement with Docker for Dev and test under Linux (a lot of versions Python of images Docker for are available)**
+**A quickly Python's environement with Docker for Dev and Test under Linux (a lot of versions Python of images Docker for are available)**

-**Install Docker CE on Linux Ubuntu** https://docs.docker.com/install/linux/docker-ce/ubuntu/
+**Install Docker CE on Linux "Ubuntu"** https://docs.docker.com/install/linux/docker-ce/ubuntu/

 sudo apt-get update && apt-get install docker-ce docker-ce-cli containerd.io